This virtual library is an extension of the library collection and learning commons at

 Reconsideration of materials:

-If the individual is not satisfied with the review, the individual may then elect to submit a “Request for Reconsideration of Library Materials” form to the principal of Seminole High School.
+STEP TWO: If the individual is not satisfied with the librarian's review, the individual may then elect to submit a “Request for Reconsideration of Library Materials” form to the principal of Seminole High School.
 He or she will apply due scrutiny to the material in question and will be the final arbitrator.

 Follow us on Facebook: Seminole HS Library